Local Business Accountants, Payroll & Tax Return Services In Glasgow, Paisley & across West & Central Scotland

 Top 5 tips for choosing an accountant in Glasgow & Scotland

 1. Ask what financial services & advice they will provide?
-Consider the size of your company and the potential size it can reach, and then make sure your accountant can provide you with payroll services, completing accountancy basics such as tax returns and self-assessments or general bookkeeping services of your company’s turnover and outgoings.
-If you are a Ltd company will they deal with HMRC?
+Consider the size of your company and the potential size it can reach, and then make sure your accountant can provide you with the services you require depending on the business’ needs and aims.
+Will they be able to speak to HMRC on your behalf?
+Are they a registered HMRC agent?

 2. Ensure any accountants you consider are members of a recognised UK accountancy body like the CPAA (Certified Public Accountants Association)